-The following new guidelines will be applicable for existing current account and CC/OD account customers as well as new customers who are on boarded or will be on boarded for current account in Utkarsh Small Finance Bank.
+The following guidelines will be applicable for our existing current account and CC/OD account customers as well as prospective customers who will be on boarded for current account and/or CC/OD in Utkarsh Small Finance Bank.

-A. Opening Current Accounts for borrowers availing Cash Credit/ Overdraft Facilities from Banking System:

-a.
-For borrowers, where the aggregate exposure of the banking system is less than ₹5 crore:

-The Bank (USFBL) can open the current accounts for customers subject to obtaining an undertaking from such customers that they (the borrowers) shall inform the bank (USFBL), if and when the credit facility availed by them from banking system becomes ₹5 crore or more.

-b.
-For borrowers, where aggregate exposure of the banking system is ₹5 crore or more:

-i.
-If USFBL is the lending bank: The Bank (USFBL) can open current accounts of such borrowers provided the Bank (USFBL) has at least 10 per cent of aggregate exposure of the banking system to that borrower.
-In case none of the lenders has at least 10 per cent of the aggregate exposure, the Bank (USFBL) can open the current account only if CC/OD exposure of that borrower with USFBL is the highest among CC/OD providing banks.

-The bank (USFBL) may open only collection accounts subject to the condition that funds deposited in such collection accounts will be remitted within two working days of receiving such funds, to the CC/OD account maintained with the above-mentioned bank (para A.b.i) maintaining current accounts for the borrower.
-The balances in such collection accounts shall not be used for repayment of any credit facilities provided by the bank (USFBL), or as collateral/ margin for availing any fund or non-fund based credit facilities.
-However, bank (USFBL) maintaining collection accounts are permitted to debit fees/ charges from such accounts before transferring funds to CC/OD account.

-ii.
-If USFBL is the non-lending bank: The bank (USFBL) is not permitted to open current / collection accounts.

-B. Opening of Current Accounts for borrowers not availing Cash Credit/ Overdraft Facilities from the Banking System:

-a.
-In case of borrowers where aggregate exposure of the banking system is ₹50 crore or more:
+- A. Opening Current Accounts for borrowers availing Cash Credit/ Overdraft Facilities from Banking System: - a.
+For borrowers, where the aggregate exposure of the banking system is less than ₹5 crore: The Bank (USFBL) can open the current accounts for customers subject to obtaining an undertaking from such customers that they (the borrowers) shall inform the bank (USFBL), if and when the credit facility availed by them from banking system becomes ₹5 crore or more. - b.
+For borrowers, where aggregate exposure of the banking system is ₹ 5 crore or more: - i.
+If USFBL is the lending Bank: (A) The Bank (USFBL) can open current accounts of such borrowers provided the Bank (USFBL) has extended CC/OD facility to that borrower and it has at least 10 per cent of the aggregate exposure (fund based or non-fund based) of the banking system to that borrower.
+In case, none of the lenders has at least 10 per cent of the aggregate exposure, the Bank (USFBL) can open the current account only if exposure (fund based or non-fund based) of that borrower with USFBL is highest among CC/OD providing banks. - (B) If the above condition of having at least 10 per cent of aggregate exposure / highest exposure (in case none of the Banks is having at least 10 percent exposure) is not applicable then the Bank (USFBL) may open only collection account subject to the condition that funds deposited in such collection account will be remitted within two working days of receiving such funds, to the designated CC/OD account maintained with other bank who is also maintaining current accounts for that borrower.
+The balances in such collection accounts shall not be used for repayment of any credit facilities provided by the Bank (USFBL), or as collateral/ margin for availing any fund or non-fund based credit facilities.
+However, bank (USFBL) maintaining collection accounts are permitted to debit fees/ charges from such accounts before transferring funds to CC/OD account. - ii.
+If USFBL is the non-lending bank: The bank (USFBL) is not permitted to open current / collection accounts. - B. Opening of Current Accounts for borrowers not availing Cash Credit/ Overdraft Facilities from the Banking System: - a.
+In case of borrowers where aggregate exposure of the banking system is ₹50 crore or more: - i.

-i.
 Bank (USFBL) shall be required to put in place an escrow mechanism.
 Borrowers shall be free to choose any lending bank as their escrow managing bank.
-All lending banks should be part of the escrow agreement.
-The terms and conditions of the agreement may be decided mutually by lending bank (USFBL) and the borrower.

-Current accounts of such borrowers can only be opened/ maintained by the escrow managing bank.
+All lending banks will be part of the escrow agreement.
+The terms and conditions of the agreement may be decided mutually by lending bank (USFBL) and the borrower. - Current accounts of such borrowers can only be opened/ maintained by the escrow managing bank. - ii.
+If USFBL is the lending bank to the customer but not an escrow managing bank: